-She had a relationship with a man who was older and pretty miserable by her account, and this wasn’t helping much, as she felt worse after being with him.
+She had a relationship with a man who was older and pretty miserable by her account.
+This wasn’t helping much, as she felt worse after being with him.
 Not working meant that she had nothing to get up for.
 It was a circular problem.

 Her hot flashes were still occurring and disturbing her sleep, and it was this, which was probably making the depression and fatigue worse.

-Over the 6 weeks of the course of hypnotherapy she was able to change the things she could with her lifestyle, and recognise the issues influencing it and how she could change certain things or think about others differently.
+Over the 6 weeks of the course of hypnotherapy, she was able to change the things she could with her lifestyle.
+She recognised the issues influencing it and how she could change certain things or think about others differently.

-Maureen then took a break and about 2 months later she resumed another 6 sessions saying they helped her clarify her mind and move her towards feeling happy again.
-During this second lot of sessions she was able to sort out a lot of things cluttering up her house, and arrange trips to warmer climes as winter approached.
+Maureen then took a break and about 2 months.
+Later she resumed another 6 sessions saying they helped her clarify her mind and move her towards feeling happy again.
+During this second lot of sessions, she was able to sort out a lot of things cluttering up her house.
+Arranging trips to warmer climes as winter approached.

 Session 1 – Review and learning what you can do to help.

-Session 2 – 5 Stress reduction, seeing what the problems are and helping client find solutions to those problems, working towards the preferred future.
+Session 2 – 5 Stress reduction, seeing what the problems are and helping a client find solutions to those problems.
+Working towards the preferred future.

-If you are suffering with the symptoms of menopause then please contact me or text “hotflash” to 07508658934
+If you are suffering from the symptoms of menopause then please contact me or text “hotflash” to 07508658934

 Penny Ling is a widely experienced hypnotherapist who has worked with everyone from top executives to stroke victims since 2007.
 She has been editor of Hypnotherapy Today Magazine and is a supervisor and mentor for members of the AfSFH and NCH.